Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Here’s how to do them:

-1. Start with a basic squat position with your feet shoulder-width apart.
+1. Start in a squat position, feet shoulder-width apart.

-2. Keep your weight on your heels and squat until your quads are parallel to the floor.
+2. Squat until your quads are parallel to the floor.

 3. Side Lunges